List of Byzantine emperors of Armenian origin: History and criticism

 Robert H. Hewsen counted "no fewer than sixteen emperors and eleven empresses" of Byzantium of Armenian origin and suggested that Armenians ruled "for almost a third of [the empire's] history."
 He conceded, however, that "[m]ost of these Armenians, of course, were thoroughly hellenized, membership in the Greek Church being the sine qua non for advancement in the Byzantine world."

 Anthony Kaldellis is highly critical of what he calls the "Armenian fallacy" in Byzantine studies to which he dedicated a separate chapter (Armenian fallacy) and a sub-chapter specifically about emperors ('Armenian' emperors) in his 2019 book Romanland: Ethnicity and Empire in Byzantium, published by Harvard University Press.
 He wrote, "The consensual mass hallucination that is the Armenian fallacy has populated Byzantine history with a series of alleged “Armenian” emperors."
-Earlier, in 2008, Kaldellis wrote in Two Romes tha scholars incorrectly apply modern ethnic labels like "Armenian" or "Bulgarian" to assimilated Byzantine Romans, a practice he suggested is driven by modern nationalist claims rather than historical accuracy.
+Earlier, in 2008, Kaldellis wrote in Two Romes that scholars incorrectly apply modern ethnic labels like "Armenian" or "Bulgarian" to assimilated Byzantine Romans, stating “what they should be called are Romans of Armenian descent” instead.
+He suggested this practice is driven by modern nationalist claims rather than historical accuracy.

 Kaldellis' criticisms of the "Armenian fallacy" have been subsequently endorsed by historians such as Johannes Preiser-Kapeller, Alexander Beihammer, Marek Klatý, and C.J.
 Meynell, among others.
 Toby Bromige wrote that Kaldellis "may at times seem dismissive of the depth and influence that Armenians had within Byzantium, especially the strength of ancestral descent in certain individuals, but he correctly identifies a lack of relevant historical investigation and precision."